CNJianLiu/Awesome-Object-Pose-Estimation/README.md

 <p align="center"> <img src="./resources/taxonomy.png" width="100%"> </p>

 ## Datasets
 Chronological overview of the datasets for object pose estimation evaluation.
 Notably, the pink arrows represent the BOP datasets, which can be used to evaluate both instance-level and unseen object methods.
 The red references represent the datasets of articulated objects.
-From this, we can also see the development trend in the field of object pose estimation, i.e., from instance-level methods to category-level and unseen methods.

 <p align="center"> <img src="./resources/datasets.png" width="100%"> </p>